 On January 8th 2021, the SBA announced that PPP will re-open the week of January 11 for new borrowers and certain existing PPP borrowers.
 To promote access to capital for minority and women-owned businesses and smaller businesses who did not quailfy or have access to the first round, initially only community financial institutions will be able to make First Draw PPP Loans on Monday, January 11, and Second Draw PPP Loans on Wednesday, January 13.
 PPP will open to ALL participating lenders Tuesday January 19th.

 Note, the funds for minority and women-owned small businesses via community lenders are "set aside," so business are encouraged to apply until the program closes March 31st.
 The early access was a perk, but businesses were NOt required to apply only in that short Jan 11-13th window.
-Known CDFI's in our community are Community Credit Union and the Solar Energy and Loan Fund of St. Lucie , and unfortunately there are no known Minority Depoository Institutions (MDIs) in our region, however a complete list of exisisting Community lenders (CDFI's) in Florida is available here and searchable database of all community banks that may be eligible to offer PPP loans is here.
+Known CDFI's in our community are Community Credit Union and the Solar Energy and Loan Fund of St. Lucie , and unfortunately there are no known Minority Depository Institutions (MDIs) in our region, however you can view a complete list of existing Community lenders (CDFI's) in Florida and searchable database of all community banks that may be eligible to offer PPP loans.

 Here are some other resources that may be useful right now as you research what opportunities there are to support your business: